mciucu/stemjs/README.md

 The source bundle is build with rollup, which you can install with:
 `npm install -g rollup`
 To call it, just run `rollup -c` in the root project folder.

+## Why release another Javascript framework?
+The world is full by them.
+Most of them are mediocre though, and I wanted to show some effort into another direction.
+The architecture isn't optimized for cool one-liners, but for maintenance and flexibility, that keeps intentionally as much of the functionality in non-core code as possible.

+Check out the docs at https://stemjs.org/docs/
+This framework is being used for about a year at https://csacademy.com/, and it really works a lot better for use than any other solution out there.

+This is the initial open-sourcing effort, it'll get more cleaned-up and documented in the next few weeks/months, with some concrete examples.

 ## Recommended parts
 There's a lot of functionality implemented in Stem.
 The closer to the core code you go, the better is gets and will probably be clean-up and more commented in the future.